 As soon as Iperius has been installed and launched, you can create new backup job:

-First you must create a connection account to the ESXi server (host).
+First, you must create a connection account to the ESXi server (host) o vCenter.
 To do that, click on the dedicated button as shown in the picture below.

-Creating an account is very easy: you simply have to specify the ESXi host IP address, the username and password.
+Creating an account is very easy: you simply have to specify the ESXi host IP address (or vCenter server), the username and the password.

-Once the account has been created and saved, you can establish a connection to see and select virtual machines:
+Once the account has been created and saved, you can establish a connection in order to see and select the virtual machines:

 That said, save the virtual machine backup item by clicking OK.
-Moving on to the next panel, except if you want to copy the backup to further destinations (i.e. Tape), you can leave the list empty (since the destination is already included into the item).
+Specifying a destination is not mandatory (since the destination is already included in the item).
+Skip the panel Destinations, unless you want to copy the backup to further destinations (i.e. Tape/Cloud/FTP).

-In the “Options” panel, leave all the options to their default values, while you can read the following tutorial for automatic scheduling and email notifications:
+In the “Options” panel, leave all the options to their default values.
+To know more about automatic scheduling and email notifications, you can read the following tutorials:

 Finally, choose a name for the backup job and save it clicking OK.